balqeesAlfasatlah/Reading--Notes/class-05.md

 # JPEG vs PNG vs GIF — which image format to use and when?

-**TL;DR :** Use JPEG format for all images that contain a natural scene or photograph where variation in colour and intensity is smooth.
+**TLDR** Use JPEG format for all images that contain a natural scene or photograph where variation in colour and intensity is smooth.
 Use PNG format for any image that needs transparency or for images with text & objects with sharp contrast edges like logos.
 Use GIF format for images that contain animations.

-**Compression :** Almost all forms of data that we see on the internet — text, image, video etc. — are compressed to reduce the size of data and ensure faster transmission.
+**Compression** Almost all forms of data that we see on the internet — text, image, video etc. — are compressed to reduce the size of data and ensure faster transmission.
 Choosing the correct format and compression is a major factor that determines image size.

-**JPEG :**
+**JPEG**

 Is a lossy compression specification that takes advantage of human perception.
 It can achieve compression ratios of 1:10 without any perceivable difference in quality.
 Beyond this, the compression artefacts become more prominent.
 Because JPEG compression works by averaging out colours of nearby pixels , JPEG images are best suited for photographs and paintings of natural scenes where the variations in colour and intensity are smooth.
 However, if an image contains text or lines, where a sharp contrast between adjacent pixels is desired to highlight the proper shape, this lossy compression technique does not yield good results.

-**PNG :**
+**PNG**

  Is a lossless image format using DEFLATE compression.
 No data is lost during compression and no compression artefacts are introduced in the image.
 For this reason, a PNG image would retain higher quality than an image than JPEG and would look a lot sharper, it would also occupy more space on the disk.
 This makes it unsuitable for storing or transferring high-resolution digital photographs but a great choice for images with text, logos and shapes with sharp edges.

- **GIF :**
+ **GIF**

   Is also a lossless image format that uses LZW compression algorithm.
 It was favoured over PNG for simple graphics in websites in its early days because the support of PNG was still growing.
 Given that PNG is now supported across all major devices and that PNG compression is about 5–25% better than GIF compression, GIF images are now mainly used only if the image contains animations.